-Three chemical elements are naturally radioactive occur in all Earth rocks and all meteorites – K (potassium), Th (thorium), and U (uranium).
-Any rock from any planet will contain at least one atom of these elements so, technically, all rocks are radioactive, it’s just a matter of degree.
+Three chemical elements are naturally radioactive and occur in all earth rocks and all meteorites – K (potassium), Th (thorium), and U (uranium).
+Any rock from any planet will contain at least one atom of these elements so, technically, all rocks are radioactive, it is just a matter of degree.
 On average, however, meteorites are considerably less radioactive that typical Earth rocks.

 |Substance||K (ppm)||Th (ppb)||U (ppb)|

 |7||A banana (126 g)|

 |3600||?, but low||?, but low|

 |ppm = parts-per-million (μg/g), ppb = parts/billion (ng/g)|

 Wasson J. T. and Kallemeyn G. W. (1988) Compositions of chondrites, Philosophical Transactions of the Royal Society of London A, v.
 325, p.
 535-544.